HealthSamurai/documentation/security-and-access-control-1/overview.md

 ---
-description: This article explains who access control performs in Aidbox
+description: This article explains how access control performs in Aidbox
 ---

 # Overview